garner-code/doors/README.md

 - res = results, i.e. summary metrics extracted from raw data files stored elsewhere
 - src = source code used to extract metrics and produce figures

-If there are no folders called 'fig' and 'res', that's because Git is ignoring them.
+If there are no folders called 'fig' and 'res', that's because git is ignoring them.
 You will need to create your own locally.
+If you have cloned the repository and are pushing you're changes to GitHub, make sure you add the 'fig' and 'res' folders to your own .gitignore file to keep those aspects of the project private.

 ### Running the code